-26. The Care Inspectorate must publish an annual report of its activities together with its audited accounts after the end of each financial year.
+27. The Care Inspectorate must publish an annual report of its activities together with its audited accounts after the end of each financial year.
 The annual report must cover the activities of any corporate, subsidiary or joint ventures under the control of the Care Inspectorate.
-It should comply with the Government Financial Reporting Manual (FReM) and outline the Care Inspectorate's main activities and performance against agreed objectives and targets for the previous financial year.
+It should comply with the Government Financial Reporting

+Manual (FReM) and outline the Care Inspectorate's main activities and performance against agreed objectives and targets for the previous financial year.

-27. The accounts must be prepared in accordance with relevant statutes and the specific accounts direction (including compliance with the FReM) and other relevant guidance issued by the Scottish Ministers.
+- 28. The accounts must be prepared in accordance with relevant statutes and the specific accounts direction (including compliance with the FReM) and other relevant guidance issued by the Scottish Ministers.
 Any financial objectives or targets set by the Scottish Ministers should be reported on in the accounts and will therefore be within the scope of the audit.
-Any subsidiary or joint venture owned or controlled by the NDPB shall be consolidated in its accounts in accordance with International Financial Reporting Standards as adapted and interpreted for the public sector context.

-28. The draft report should be submitted to the SG for comment, and the draft accounts for information, by 30 June.
-The statutory date for laying and publishing accounts audited by the AGS is by 31 December, following the close of the previous financial year, but there is an expectation on the part of the Scottish Ministers that accounts will be laid and published as early as possible.
-The Care
+Any subsidiary or joint venture owned or controlled by the Care Inspectorate shall be consolidated in its accounts in accordance with International Financial Reporting Standards as adapted and interpreted for the public sector context. - 29.
+The draft Annual Report and Accounts should be submitted to the SG for comment by 30 June.
+The final version should be made available by Audit Scotland for laying before the Scottish Parliament by the Scottish Ministers by 1 December.
+Whilst the statutory date for laying and publishing accounts audited by the AGS is by 31 December, following the close of the previous financial year, there is an expectation on the part of the Scottish Ministers that accounts will be laid and published as early as possible.

-Inspectorate is required to work with their external auditors to agree a date for the laying and publishing of accounts.
 The accounts must not be laid before they have been formally sent by the AGS to the Scottish Ministers and must not be published before they have been laid.
-The Care Inspectorate shall be responsible for the publication of the report and accounts, for example on the Care Inspectorate's website.
+The Care Inspectorate shall be responsible for the publication of the annual report and accounts.